+VIII.
 BROADCAST TRAFFIC

 Broadcast traffic is important for the ATLAS high-level triggers; its reliability needs to be understood quantitatively.
 We have measured the rate of loss of broadcast packets under different load conditions in the network.
-Figure 7 shows the broadcast packet loss through an 8-port Gigabit ethernet switch as a function of aggregate offered load, for constant bit rate traffic.
+The measurements were performed using only broadcast traffic, without flow control.
+Figure 6 shows the broadcast packet loss through an 8-port Gigabit Ethernet switch as a function of aggregate offered load, for constant bit rate traffic.
+An ideal switch should transmit 7 times the offered traffic (copies to all other ports).
 These measurements show that for frame rates above 100,000 frames/sec, the broadcast packet loss starts to become measurable.
+The switch used was an early generation Gigabit switch, which implements broadcast in software.
+Obviously this performance would not be acceptable in a network where broadcast needs to be heavily used.

-Figure 7.
-Broadcast traffic through an 8-port Gigabit ethernet switch, 64 byte frames, constant bit rate traffic.
+Fig. 6.
+Broadcast traffic through an 8-port Gigabit Ethernet switch, 64 byte frames, constant bit rate traffic.

+IX.
 QUALITY OF SERVICE

 Quality of service refers to the distinction between different traffic streams in order to guarantee priority for one of them.
 In the measurements performed here, VLAN (Virtual LAN) priorities are used to label the traffic.
 Flow control was turned off for these measurements.
-The measurements of packet loss whose results are shown in Figure 8 were performed using two Alteon NICs sending to a third Alteon NIC via a commercial Gigabit Ethernet switch.
+The measurements of packet loss whose results are shown in Figure 7 were performed using two Alteon NICs sending to a third Alteon NIC via a commercial Gigabit Ethernet switch.
 One sending node has been assigned high priority and the other low priority.
-The Figure shows clearly that, while the aggregate offered throughput is less than the line speed of the destination port, both streams are delivered with no losses.
-Beyond this point, however, the low priority traffic is observed to be suffering losses while the high priority traffic is delivered without losses.
+The figure shows clearly that, while the aggregate offered throughput is less than the line speed of the destination port, both streams are delivered with no losses.
+Beyond this point, however, the low priority traffic is observed to be suffering losses while the high priority traffic is delivered without losses up to 90 per cent of capacity for the high priority stream.

-Figure 8.
-Quality of service measurements for a Gigabit ethernet switch.
+Fig. 7.
+Quality of service measurements for a Gigabit Ethernet switch.
 Two ports (one high priority, the other low priority) send to a third port.
 Accepted throughput is plotted as a function of the total offered throughput.

-FAST ETHERNET TESTER AS ROB EMULATOR
+X. FAST ETHERNET TESTER AS ROB EMULATOR